raszpl/Phantomdcompounds/README.md

 # Help
 - Select progress (slider) or Chapter (drop down menu).
 This will show available compounds at particular point in the game.
 Black = available.
 - Manually clicking on compounds enables/disables ones you have/are missing.
 - Reaching  chapter '4 Part 1' in the game unlocks "Remove All" Body Engineering option.
 This lets you see Agents raw stats.
-Entering those enables chosing best possible compound series for particular agent.
+Entering those enables choosing best possible compound series for particular agent.
 - "Preview" button switches between calculating whole series vs calculating only currently unlocked compounds in the series.
 - "Sort" button switches between original series from wikia vs properly sorted according to game unlock order.
 - Hovering over main stats (Circulatory/Sensory/Respiratory/Motoric) will highlight in yellow directly dependent parameters.